dherault/serverless-offline/README.md

 #### httpsProtocol

--H To enable HTTPS, specify directory (relative to your cwd, typically your project dir) for both cert.pem and key.pem files.
+To enable HTTPS, specify directory (relative to your cwd, typically your project dir) for both cert.pem and key.pem files.

 #### ignoreJWTSignature